gael-millot/fisher_for_vcf/README.md

 <br /><br />
 ## AIM

-Compute the Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.<br />Return a tsv file and a Miami plot.
+Compute the Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.<br />Return a tsv file and a Miami plot.<br />The tsv file includes all fields and sub-fields of the vcf file in different columns.
+For instance

 <br /><br />
 ## CONTENT

 **fisher_for_vcf.nf** File that can be executed using a CLI (command line interface)